sheffield-bioinformatics-core/wrangling-genomics/_episodes/02-quality-control.md

 Please check the spelling or version number.
 Also try "module spider ..."
 It is also possible your cache file is out-of-date; it may help to try:
-  $ module --ignore-cache load "fastqc"
+  $ module --ignore-cache load "FastQC"

 Also make sure that all modulefiles written in TCL start with the string #%Module